-According to Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason, which I refer to very often in my travel-blogs, the people of this area, Húnavatns district, used Borgarvirki as a defense when the chieftains of Borgarfjörður attacked them in the 13th century.
-The chieftains were seeking revenge for the Heiðarvíg killings.
+According to Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason, which I refer to very often in my travel-blogs, the people of this area, Húnavatn district, used Borgarvirki as a defense when the chieftains of Borgarfjörður attacked them in the 11th century.

 They overheard that their enemies were talking about how much provision they had got left.

 I translated the whole account for you into English as I think that it is very interesting:

 "Not far from the farm Stóraborg in Vesturhóp you will find a tall and large cliff on a hill or a ridge west of Víðidalsá river; this cliff is called Borg as the farm, or Borgarvirki.

 On the north and west side, the cliff is not lower than ten fathoms tall, created by natural pentagonal (fimmstrendu) columnar basalt; on the south side the natural fortress has been much lower, but the ancients stacked the fence with such large rocks that five or six men could barely move them around.

 The same goes for the east side of the fortress, where the entrance was, but the doors have collapsed.